 (2) Any entry in the register is prima facie evidence of the facts thereby recorded and, where the name of a person is not recorded in the register, as a holder of an authorisation of any particular kind, there is a presumption that the person is not the holder of a valid authorisation of that kind.

-(3) The holder of a salesperson’s licence or a yard manager’s licence shall give written notice to the secretary of any change in the address of the place of residence of the holder of that licence not later than 14 days after that change takes place.
+(3) The holder of a salesperson’s licence or a yard manager’s licence shall give written notice to the Commissioner of any change in the address of the place of residence of the holder of that licence not later than 14 days after that change takes place.

 Penalty: $1 500.

-(4) The secretary shall enter in the register details of any change notified under subsection (3).
+(4) The Commissioner shall enter in the register details of any change notified under subsection (3).

-(5) The register shall be open for inspection by any person, on payment of the prescribed fee, during normal office hours of the Board.
+(5) The register shall be open for inspection by any person, on payment of the prescribed fee, during normal office hours.

-(6) A person may, on payment of the prescribed fee, obtain from the secretary a certificate under his hand —
+(6) A person may, on payment of the prescribed fee, obtain from the Commissioner a certificate —

 (a) showing whether or not a person was the holder of any authorisation on a specified date or during a specified period; or